How long does it take to earn a PhD or master’s degree?

 How do I know when my faculty member has submitted a letter of recommendation?

-Before calling the Fellowships Office, check the status of your references through CARAT and the two Fulbright (IIE and DDRA) application portals; in CARAT references have a green check next to them when submitted and a construction triangle when not.
+You may check the status of your references in CARAT and the two Fulbright (IIE and DDRA) application portals; in CARAT references have a green check next to them when submitted and a construction triangle when not.